JASMINE: Near-Infrared Astrometry and Time Series Photometry Science: Exoplanets Survey (EPS)

 Figure \ref{fig:target_exojasmine} assesses this statement more realistically.
 Here, we estimate the $H_\mathrm{w}$ magnitudes of the brightest M dwarfs in the entire sky that host transiting Earth-sized planets in the HZ whose transits are deep enough to be detected with \jasmine{}.
 The result is based on a Monte-Carlo simulation consisting of the following three steps: (i) Assign Earth-sized planets at the inner edge of the classical HZ to certain fractions (here 100\% and 10\%) of nearby M dwarfs in the {\it TESS} candidate target list \citep{2019AJ....158..138S}. (ii) Check which planets show transits, assuming that the orbits are isotropically oriented. (iii) Check whether a single transit signal has a signal-to-noise ratio (S/N) greater than 7, where the signal is computed from the stellar radius, and the noise is evaluated for the timescale of expected transit duration using the noise model in section~\ref{subsec:NIRphoto}.
-The dashed and dotted lines show the magnitudes of the brightest stars estimated from 10,000 random realizations in each stellar mass bin, assuming that HZ Earths occur around 100 \% and 10 \% of the sample stars, respectively.
+The dashed and dotted lines show the magnitudes of the brightest stars estimated from 10000 random realizations in each stellar mass bin, assuming that HZ Earths occur around 100\% and 10\% of the sample stars, respectively.
 These estimates are compared with known transiting planets and planet candidates from ground- and space-based surveys (see legends), including the two Earth-sized planets ($<1.5\,R_\oplus$) in the HZ, TOI-700 and TRAPPIST-1, shown with filled symbols.
-The fact that the two known planets lie close to the dotted line suggests that an occurrence rate of $\sim 10\%$ provides a reasonable lower limit.
-Our simulation results demonstrate the ability of \jasmine{} to identify Earth-sized transiting planets in the HZ of mid-M ($\sim0.2\,M_\odot$) dwarfs with $H_\mathrm{w}\lesssim10$~mag, if their occurrence rate is $\gtrsim \mathcal{O}(10)\%$ and if those stars are monitored over a sufficiently long time.
+The occurrence rate of HZ Earths around mid-M dwarfs is yet to be quantified; the Kepler sample suggests an occurrence rate of $\sim 30\%$ around earlier M dwarfs \citep[e.g.,][]{2020MNRAS.498.2249H, 2015ApJ...807...45D, 2013ApJ...767...95D}, and here the values of 100\% and 10\% are chosen to bracket this estimate.
+While it is unclear whether the estimate for earlier M dwarfs can be simply extrapolated to mid-M dwarfs, the fact that the two known planets lie close to the dotted line (i.e., the brightest planet hosts assuming the $10\%$ occurrence have already been found) appears to be consistent with the occurrence rate of $\gtrsim 10\%$ around later M dwarfs.
+Our simulation results demonstrate the ability of \jasmine{} to identify Earth-sized transiting planets in the HZ of mid-M ($\sim0.2\,M_\odot$) dwarfs with $H_\mathrm{w}\lesssim10$~mag, if their occurrence rate is $\gtrsim \mathcal{O}(10\%)$ and if those stars are monitored over a sufficiently long time.